 The distributions of the Rasch item logits (item difficulty estimates) are shown on the item difficulty-student ability maps presented in Figure 12-1.
 In each item-student map, markers on the right-hand side represent student ability values, whereas markers on the left-hand side represent item difficulty parameter estimates.
 As noted earlier, the Rasch model enables placement of both items and students on the same scale.
 Consequently, one can easily visualize information about how the difficulty of the test items related to the ability distribution of students who took the test.
-The students located in the upper-right quadrant of any given plot have relatively higher ability.
-Items in the lower-left quadrant are relatively easier.1 The three dashed lines (from bottom to top) represent the performance cuts: below basic/basic, basic/proficient, and proficient/advanced.
+The students located in the upper right quadrant of any given plot have relatively higher ability.
+Items in the lower left quadrant are relatively easier.1 The three dashed lines (from bottom to top) represent the performance cuts: below basic/basic, basic/proficient, and proficient/advanced.
 The common pattern seen across all maps was that the item difficulties were comparable to the student ability levels.
-It is also important to understand where the items are providing more accurate measurement.
+For Literature, the items were slightly easier relative to the student ability levels.
+It is also important to understand where the items are providing more-accurate measurement.
 This issue is addressed more fully in Chapter Eighteen (see Figure 18-2).